safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 **Caveats**

 - Use this method after the `SafeOperation` is generated with the `createTransaction` method.
-- This method will add the signature of the signer contained in the `EthersAdapter` to the signatures map of the `SafeOperation` object.
-More signatures can be added when we have more than one owner.
+- This method adds the signer's signature from the `EthersAdapter` to the signatures map of the `SafeOperation` object.
+Additional signatures can be included from multiple owners.
-- It works similar to the regular `signTransaction` and `signMessafe` methods in the `protocol-kit` but with a `SafeOperation` instead of a `SafeTransaction` or `SafeMessage`.
-For reference you can read more on the Safe [docs](https://docs.safe.global/sdk/protocol-kit/guides/signatures)
+- It works similar to `signTransaction` and `signMessage` methods in the `protocol-kit` but using `SafeOperation` instead of `SafeTransaction` or `SafeMessage`.
+For more information, refer to the Safe [docs](https://docs.safe.global/sdk/protocol-kit/guides/signatures).

 ### `executeTransaction(safe4337ExecutableProps)`

-This method send the `UserOperation` to the bundler.
+This method sends the user operation to the bundler.

 **Parameters**
-The Safe4337ExecutableProps
+The `Safe4337ExecutableProps`

 ```typescript
 Safe4337ExecutableProps = {